sleemanj/xinha/trac/Documentation/BasicUsage.md

 The end.

-Ok there's a lot more you CAN do if you want, read the [wiki:Documentation/NewbieGuide] if you want to learn how.
+Ok there's a lot more you CAN do if you want, read the [NewbieGuide]({{ site.baseurl }}/trac/Documentation/NewbieGuide.html) if you want to learn how.